 - IV: The medicine goes directly to one of your veins.
 It can be paired with a pump, or patient-controlled analgesia (PCA).
 That's where you can press a button to get a prescribed dose.

 Many people worry that they could become hooked on their pain drugs, especially opioids.
-But people with cancer rarely become addicted to their medication.
+The risk of addiction, though, needs to be weighed against the severity of pain and it's impact on quality of life.
 Certain medicines may cause you to feel drowsy at first.
 But this effect often goes away in a few days.

 To take your pain medicine in a safe way, you should: